 Final ESR showing revisions in response to information requests ('blackline version') is available for viewing at the following link. http://spatialim.golder.ca/BlacklineFinalESR/

-Final ESR is available for viewing at this following link. http://spatialim.golder.ca/Final_Phase2ESR
+Final ESR is available for viewing at the following link. http://spatialim.golder.ca/Final_Phase2ESR

-Draft ESR is available for viewing at this following link. http://spatialim.golder.ca/Draft_Phase2ESR/EA_DocumentList.html
+Draft ESR is available for viewing at the following link. http://spatialim.golder.ca/Draft_Phase2ESR/EA_DocumentList.html

 Draft ESR Round 3 Engagement Materials are available at the following link.
 Http://www.wataypower.ca/documents